 The same is true of many of the doubts from which we occasionally suffer.
 Our questions are often due to an exaggerated material perspective on life.
 Deep within our hearts we indeed believe in G-d.
-In such cases, the way to overcome our doubts is not to attempt to answer them directly but simply to reawaken the pure faith that lies dormant within us. - Rabbi Moshe Yaakov Wisnefsky
+In such cases, the way to overcome our doubts is not to attempt to answer them directly but simply to reawaken the pure faith that lies dormant within us.
+(Tanya, end of chapter 29 [37b]) - Rabbi Moshe Yaakov Wisnefsky